searKing/golang/go/go/generator/README.md

 # Generator
 Generator behaves like Generator in [python](https://wiki.python.org/moin/Generators) or [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), with yield and next statements.

 Generator function contains one or more yield statement.
 Generator functions allow you to declare a function that behaves like an iterator, i.e. it can be used in a for loop.
 Generator generators are a simple way of creating iterators.
 All the overhead we mentioned above are automatically handled by generators.
 Simply speaking, a generator is a function that returns an object (iterator) which we can iterate over (one value at a time).
-If desired, go to [python](https://wiki.python.org/moin/Generators) or [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*] for more information).
+If desired, go to [python](https://wiki.python.org/moin/Generators) or [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) for more information.
 ## Example

 ### Golang Generators